vaultsandbox/client-go/README.md

 ### Real-time Monitoring

-For scenarios where you need to process emails as they arrive, use the channel-based `Watch()` method.
+For scenarios where you need to process emails as they arrive, use `WatchFunc()`.
 Context cancellation controls the lifecycle.

 ```go
 package main